OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 EVE markets do not have sponsored market makers like real-world markets.
 However, many players perform a similar function and profit in a similar fashion.
 These players are referred to as "station traders" because they typically never leave the station they are trading in: all assets are bought and sold in the same station.
 For all intents and purposes, however, station traders are really market makers: they compete with other players to have the best bid or ask, and they profit when they can buy assets at the best bid and re-sell those assets at the best ask \(or vice-versa\).
 Besides hauling, market making is one of the most popular occupations for players pursuing a market trader play style.
 Part of market making's popularity stems from the fact that little capital is required to get started.
 To wit, there are numerous online videos explaining how to make quick ISK by market making.

 In this chapter, we'll analyze market making as a trading strategy in EVE.
 We'll discuss the basics of profitability, and then work through the discovery of which assets provide good market making opportunities.
 As market making is a time consuming activity, we'll also attempt to estimate how frequently you'll need to monitor your orders.
 Less active players may want to use the results from this section to choose market making opportunities which fit better with their play style.
-We'll also talk briefly about market risk as this is the most significant risk factor for market making.
 As in earlier chapters, we provide several examples illustrating how we derive opportunities and predict outcomes.
 We conclude this chapter with a brief discussion of variants and practical trading tips.

 ## Market Making Basics